 This was the dawn of the roadside wildflower movement: the women of garden clubs going out in their roadsters and convertibles tossing bluebonnet and Indian paintbrush seeds out the windows.

 When LBJ became president, he put the full weight of the federal government behind Lady Bird with the Highway Beautification Act of 1965.
-The grace of this shy woman helped beautiful the trackless roads of America.
+The grace of this shy woman helped beautify the trackless roads of America.
 Today, more than one hundred thousand people per year visit the Lady Bird Johnson Wildflower Center outside of Austin.

 Lady Bird left a legacy of wildflowers.
 Each spring her spirit blooms in rivers of yellow, red, and blue down the long gray highways of Texas.